Sarvind1/tat-calculator/project_brain.md

 - [ ] Modify one stage in config and see results
 - [ ] Review the generated JSON output structure
 - [ ] Check Excel export format
-- [ ] Understand the expression evaluation process
+- [ ] Understand the modular structure
+- [ ] Review each module's responsibilities

 ---